The Best and Worst Foods for CrossFitters

 Banana and Whey Protein Smoothie

 “Post-workout, you need to fuel and optimize recovery by replenishing glycogen stores and protein for tissue repair.
-Your body craves both fast-absorbing carbohydrates, like those in fruits and berries, and protein that’s quick and easy to absorb like whey,” comments Lisa Hayim, registered dietitian and founder of The WellNecessities.
+Your body craves both fast-absorbing carbohydrates, like those in fruits and berries, and protein that’s quick and easy to absorb like whey,” comments Lisa Hayim, MS, RD registered dietitian and founder of The WellNecessities.
 Just make sure your whey protein powder is clean and not a laundry list of ingredients and additives.
-For some smoothie inspiration, check out the 23 Best Protein Shake Recipes for Weight Loss!
+For some smoothie inspiration, check out the best protein smoothie recipes for weight loss!

 Nuts and Seeds